Lcm Of 3 5 6

 • Scheduling Problems: Imagine two buses arrive at a station at different intervals.
 The LCM helps determine when both buses will arrive at the station simultaneously.

 • Cyclic Patterns: The LCM is useful in analyzing repetitive patterns or cycles.
-For example, determining when two events with different periodicities will coincide.
+To give you an idea, determining when two events with different periodicities will coincide.

 • Modular Arithmetic: LCM plays a vital role in modular arithmetic, a branch of number theory used in cryptography and computer science.